tigellus/Markdown/2. Mechanical Ventilation/07. Arterial Blood Gasses/Arterial Blood Gasses.md

 What is Arterial Blood Gas used for?

-[RIGHT] To assess acid base status and alveolar oxygenation [WRONG] To assess tissue oxygenation
+[RIGHT] To assess acid base status and alveolar oxygenation [WRONG] To ensure tissue oxygenation

 # ~Question 2
 What does pH represent?